 Eventually I noticed that most of the Dukes I sold were ordered with birch tops, and somewhere around year 2005, I went exclusive with figured arctic birch tops, dropping off the flamed/quilted maple from our options completely.

 For a long time, we graded our tops in four categories: plain, subtly figured, highly figured and exceptionally figured.
-This categorisation, however, isn’t a very precise way to interpret the true nature of all the different tops we have.
+Such categorization, however, isn’t a very intuitive way to communicate to you the true nature of all the different tops we have.

 Grading arctic birch is challenging, because the figuring can be so wild.
 Sometimes there are clearly ‘flamed’ pieces, but most of the time it’s some sort of a mixture of quilt, flame, curl, burl or some other patterns that don’t even have a name.
 Simply put, each top is genuinely unique.